pypa/pip/docs/html/user_guide.rst

 4. Be more strict on package dependencies during development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For package maintainers during the development, give pip some help by creating constraint files for the dependency tree.
+For package maintainers during software development, give pip some help by creating constraint files for the dependency tree.
 This will reduce the number of versions it will try.